arniecommits/Cloud_Ripper/Readme.md

 ### Usage Information:

-Their are two parts two the script , the attack execution script and service enumeration dictionary file.
+Their are two parts to the script , the attack execution script and service enumeration dictionary file.

 The attack execution script reads the awscli commands present in the enum.txt file to attempt to enumerate services and try to work out how deep the permissions are in terms of privileges for the exisiting role, it than moves to find other roles that can exploited and once assumed other roles successfully will loop through and discover additional vulnerable roles that can be potentially exploited.